DudjackOneArmed/roleplaygames-utilities-unitofwork/README.md

 ### Unit of work - Contracts

 Contracts to work with database with Unit of work.
 Use Entity base for all your project's entities.

 ### Unit of work - EF

 Realization of Unit of work pattern with entity framework core.
+Readonly repositories return item as no tracking.

 ### Unit of work - EF DI

 Extensions to register Unit of work services.
 Support next IoC:
  - Autofac
  - Microsoft.DependencyInjection (need to register repositories for each entity type)